MRamya-sri/Python-Libraries/README.md

 ### NumPy

-NumPy is the fundamental package for a scientific computing with Python.
+NumPy is the fundamental package for scientific computing with Python.
 It contains among other things:

 - A powerful N-dimensional array object.
 - Sophisticated (broadcasting) functions.